Skip to content

 sidecar.pid sidecar.log sidecar.listen

-stack.pid stack.lock supervisor.log
+stack.pid stack.lock .stack-state.lock

 audit.jsonl